Welcome to Padlet for Schools for teachers!

 Accessing your Padlet for Schools account

 Your administrator will choose the login option that you’ll use.
-The options include password login and single sign-on through Google, Microsoft or ClassLink.
+The options include logging in with an email and password or using single sign-on (SSO) through Google, Microsoft, Apple or ClassLink.

 Boards